-People I Met is a conceptual mixed-media piece documenting Miki Kratsman’s attempt to use Facebook to identify 9,000 portraits of Palestinians he took during his 30 years as a photojournalist for the Israeli newspapers Hadashot and Haaretz.
+People I Met is a conceptual mixed-media piece documenting Miki Kratsman’s attempt to use Facebook to identify 9,000 Palestinians he took photographs of during his 30 years as a photojournalist for the Israeli newspapers Hadashot and Haaretz.
 The installation features 2,000 printed portraits hung individually in nine registers across three of the gallery’s walls, with 150 bronze plaques facing the portraits.
 Inscribed onto the plaques are a selection of Facebook comments revealing the identities and current whereabouts of the individuals depicted in the portraits.
 Some were killed by Israeli soldiers, some went missing years ago and have yet to return home and some were imprisoned for their participation in the Palestine Liberation Organization (PLO).
 Others are living normal lives, working at grocery stores or happily married to their childhood sweet-hearts.

 The work of the Buenos Aires-born, Tel Aviv-based photojournalist and activist will be on display at the University of South Florida’s Contemporary Art Museum (USFCAM) until Dec.
-8. The exhibition also features works from several of Kratsman’s other contemporaneous projects, including selections from his Bedouin Archive and his Displaced photography series, table-top collaged panoramas of Arab villages the Israeli government has slated for demolition and a 2017 video project entitled 70 Meters… White T-shirt which consists of footage of a year of shooting in the Palestinian village of Nabi Salih.
+8. The exhibition also features works from several of Kratsman’s other contemporaneous projects, including selections from his Bedouin Archive and his Displaced photography series, table-top collaged panoramas of Arab villages the Israeli government has slated for demolition and a 2017 video project entitled 70 Meters… White T-shirt which consists of footage of a year of gunfire in the Palestinian village of Nabi Salih.

 Kratsman’s work centers on documenting life in the Israeli-occupied Palestinian territories and, according to a press release published by the museum, attempts to “uncover personal stories while revealing the violent, often detached nature of Israel’s military occupation of the West Bank and Gaza.”